 Meaning

-“We believe that God is big enough to give every nationality their own religion, as he’s given them their own taste in food, in plants, in furniture, and housing.
-I think that each religion has their basic Christ-ish way to get to the Everlasting God.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.Theme
+In the quote “We believe that God is big enough to give every nationality their own religion, as he’s given them their own taste in food, in plants, in furniture, and housing.
+I think that each religion has their basic Christ-ish way to get to the Everlasting God.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.Theme

 What does this quote mean?